Electric assistance lets any cyclist cruise up hills or ride alongside fitter companions. Here are five decent e-bikes that won’t break the bank.

 An electric bike amplifies your pedalling effort.
 So while you can ride steeper hills or longer distances without working up a sweat, you still get some aerobic exercise.
 You choose how much help you receive using a switch on the handlebar.
+Maximum assisted speed in the UK is limited to 15.5mph.
 The more power you draw, the shorter the range.
-Most will comfortably manage 25-40 miles on a full battery, and all cost pennies to recharge.
+Most will manage 20-40 miles on a full battery, and all cost pennies to recharge.
 The electric components do ramp up the initial cost; at this price, expect a basic but serviceable bike with motor in one of the wheel hubs.

 Cyclescheme Price £749.25*